semantic-foxes/dnlp_ss23/README.md

 > final model may not be fully replicable.
 Nevertheless, we are sure that
 > the underlying general ideas, such as the "increasing dropout usually makes
 > things worse", are still reliable and can be used in the future.
+>
+> The descriptions do not represent all the experiments run rather than
+> the most successful and interesting ones we could remember on the road to
+> building the final model.
+In reality, there were much more of these.

 ### Common knowledge